AntoineEsteve/ShortURL/README.md

 Total: ~4 hours

+### Friday Dec.
+11th

+-   2PM: Add graphql-code-generator to generate Typescript types from the schema for the frontend
+-   2:30PM: Minor UI improvements

+Total: ~1 hour

 ## Things missing

 -   Unit tests (as I didn't know most of those libs I don't know the best practices to test them)
 -   Handle errors & loading states
--   GraphQL types in the frontend
 -   Use subscriptions instead of pooling to refresh the lists
 -   Update the cache when deleting/adding ShortURLs instead of refetching everything
 -   Improve the UI to support smaller devices (<550px width) and to have better